Hannanf/Pewlett-Hackard-Analysis/README.md

 ______________________________________________________________________

-Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+1) There will be 240,124 positions which need to be filled as seen in retiring_titles.csv
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+2) As seen in mentorship_count.csv there are no employees from the manager department who are eligible for the mentorship program